LossyDragon/Rocket-Plugin-Jail-Time/README.md

+#Notice
-This fork of JailTime by ApokPT is a hobby of mine to better learn C# and API development for Rocket.
+This is a fork of JailTime by ApokPT (https://github.com/ApokPT) and is hobby to better learn C# and API development for Rocket.

-The plugin is working with Rocket 4.6.4.0+ but still has one crutial feature still broken to load jail cells.
+The plugin is working with Rocket 4.6.4.0+ but I cannot guarantee 100% of this plugint to be working (yet).

-#All of this is a Work-in-Progress. :)
+### >> All of this is a Work-in-Progress. :) <<

 # JailTime
 ### Send players to jail